 Beeswax – Sometimes bee products slip under the radar, but they’re classed as animal by-products and aren’t vegan.
 Usually used as a carrier substance because of its firm texture, beeswax is a useful ingredient but can easily be swapped for a plant-based alternative.
 Instead of beeswax, some brands use plant waxes like the carnauba wax found in some of Alteya Organics’ eye creams.
 It comes from the leaves of a Brazillian palm called Copernicia Cerifera.

 Honey – Another bee product, honey, is sometimes used on oily skin and adds a sweet fragrance.
-Maple syrup or molasses are often used instead of honey in vegan skincare.
+Maple syrup or molasses is often used instead of honey in vegan skincare.

 Collagen – This is usually taken from animal or fish skin, bones and cartilage.
 It is possible to produce vegan collagen using genetically altered yeast, but a more common option is to include substances like vitamin C, zinc and copper to support your body to make its own collagen.